danrachita/RoyalBit/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package alqod/alqo-qt for Debian-based Linux systems.
-If you compile alqod/alqo-qt yourself, there are some useful files here.
+This directory contains files used to package robid/robi-qt for Debian-based Linux systems.
+If you compile robid/robi-qt yourself, there are some useful files here.

-## alqo: URI support ##
+## robi: URI support ##

-alqo-qt.desktop  (Gnome / Open Desktop)
+robi-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install alqo-qt.desktop
+	sudo desktop-file-install robi-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your alqoqt binary to `/usr/bin` and the `../../share/pixmaps/alqo128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your robiqt binary to `/usr/bin` and the `../../share/pixmaps/robi128.png` to `/usr/share/pixmaps`

-alqo-qt.protocol (KDE)
+robi-qt.protocol (KDE)